Female husband: Sarah Paul/Samuel Bundy - 1759

-In 1759, Sarah Paul, going by the name Samuel Bundy, was convicted and sent to Southwark Bridewell for tricking Mary Parlour into marrying her and defrauding her of money and apparel.
+In 1759, Sarah Paul, going by the name Samuel Bundy, was convicted and sent to Southwark Bridewell for tricking Mary Parlour into marriage and defrauding her of money and apparel.
 Although it was Parlour who brought the case, that appears to have been under community pressure.
 Parlour knew of Paul's sex and originally chose to continue their relationship.
-Neighbours who suspected that they had not consummated the marriage discovered that Paul was performing as a man.
-Parlour failed to appear at trial, resulting in the magistrate discharging Paul, but not before he ordered her masculine clothing to be burned.
+Neighbours who suspected that they had not consummated the marriage discovered that Paul was not born as a man.
+Parlour failed to appear at trial, resulting in the magistrate discharging Paul, but not before he ordered their masculine clothing to be burned.

+James How/Mary East - 1766

+James How, born Mary East, was an English tavern owner who lived as a married man from 1732 until 1766, when legal action forced a permanent return to female presentation.
+How's story was the subject of contemporary newspaper articles, a section in Bram Stoker's Famous Imposters, a song in R.M.
+Anderson's Songs From The Howling Sea, and a painting in Ria Brodell's Butch Heroes series.

 James Allen - 1829

 In 1829 it was reported that another female husband, James Allen, had successfully lived as a man without facing prosecution for 21 years.
 Allen had married Abigail (née Naylor) in 1807 at St Giles' Church, Camberwell.
 It was only under autopsy at St Thomas' Hospital, London, that his sex was discovered to be female.
 Abigail said she "was not suspicious of her husband's sex because Allen was uncannily strong".
-She felt that she was threatened by her neighbours and the only way they would leave her alone would be to swear she had no idea.
+Jen Manion speculates that as Abigail was threatened by her neighbours, she felt that the only way they would leave her alone would be to swear she had no idea.
 A sensational pamphlet purported to provide the public with "An Authentic Narrative of the Extraordinary Career of James Allen, the Female Husband [...]".

 Women's rights reception

 The cases of female husbands in general went unnoticed by women's rights activists.
-The life experience of these female husbands was not seen as something bringing progress and when they were described, it was often in a critical way.
-Hannah More, although she vowed not to marry and dedicate herself to women's education, believed in the superiority of women shown by their capacity to sacrifice and obey.
-Therefore she did not support women taking on men's roles and to become “male imitators".
+The life experience of these female husbands was not seen as something that brought progress, and when they were described it was often in a critical way.
+Hannah More (1745–1833), although she vowed not to marry and dedicate herself to women's education, believed the superiority of women was shown by their capacity to sacrifice and obey.
+Accordingly, she did not support women taking on men's roles and becoming "male imitators".

-Priscilla Wakefield, a feminist quaker and writer living in London ridiculed the idea of a feminine man or a masculine woman, believing in the natural separation of men and women.
-For her a woman becoming a man would be a terrible "citizen, husband and father" and be burdened by "exquisite feeling, delicacy, gentleness and forbearance of female excellence".
+Priscilla Wakefield (1751–1832), a feminist Quaker and writer living in London, ridiculed the idea of a feminine man or a masculine woman, believing in the natural separation of men and women.
+For her, a woman becoming a man would be a terrible "citizen, husband and father" and would be burdened by "exquisite feeling, delicacy, gentleness and forbearance of female excellence".